Our Rustic, Gorgeous DIY Wood Mantel

 Of course, I shouldn’t complain – he had a vision for this old tree.
 He started by splitting one of the longer logs in half using a chainsaw.
 He then took off another side of it, so that we essentially had one-quarter of the original log.

 Next up is a lot of planing and sanding.
-Corey used an electric planer (he used this one) to get each side level, then sanded (and sanded and sanded) until it was all perfectly smooth.
+Corey used an electric planer (he used this one) to get each side level.
+Then he sanded (and sanded and sanded) until it was all perfectly smooth.
 He also removed the bark from the outer portion of the mantel and sanded that smooth as well.

 I realize this is all sounding very quick and easy.
 It is not.
 There were hours upon hours of sanding, and every inch of the garage was coated in a thick layer of debris when all was said and done.